EliteGreyIT67/Universal-Pet-Microchip-Lookup-Tool/README.md

 ## Overview

-This web application helps identify potential manufacturers or issuing companies of a pet's microchip based on its number format (specifically, its prefix).
-It serves as a quick reference tool for individuals such as veterinary staff, shelter workers, or anyone who finds a lost pet.
+This web application helps identify potential manufacturers or issuing companies of a pet's microchip based on its number format.
+It serves as a quick, client-side reference tool for individuals such as veterinary staff, shelter workers, or anyone who finds a lost pet.

+The core data for this tool is based on the guide provided by MicrochipHelp.com.

 The core data for this tool is transcribed from the “[MICROCHIP FORMAT GUIDE](https://www.microchiphelp.com/uploads/9/9/7/3/9973230/format_03-29-2025.pdf)” by MicrochipHelp.com.

 > **IMPORTANT DISCLAIMER:**
 > This tool does **not** check live pet registration databases and **cannot** provide any pet owner information.
 It only suggests the likely manufacturer or brand associated with a microchip number.
-> **Always use official resources for owner lookup.**
+> **Always use official resources and the "Advanced Help" section for a complete owner lookup.**

 ---